Michael Ouroumis logoichael Ouroumis

 Problem: Given an array, remove all duplicate elements.

-Solution: Use a Set to efficiently handle duplicates.
+Solution: Use a Set to handle uniqueness.

 function removeDuplicates(arr) { return [...new Set(arr)] } const numbers = [1, 2, 2, 3, 4, 4, 5] console.log(removeDuplicates(numbers)) // Output: [1, 2, 3, 4, 5]